 Is it difficult to Kayak on Bay Lough?
 Not at all, that’s why we chose it.
 There are no currents, so when you stop paddling the boat stops.
 It is possible to take rests whenever you wish & just sit and appreciate the peace & tranquillity of the lake and its surrounds.

 Do you need to be able to swim?
-No. You’ll be fitted with a flotation jacket.
+No, in fact, being able to swim is no advantage.
+You’ll be fitted with a flotation jacket.
 Even if you fall off the kayak, which doesn’t happen very often, you’ll just bob around in the water until you climb back on, or the lake operative helps get you back on the kayak.

 How many people fit on a kayak?
 One person on a single kayak and two people on a double.
 The two people can be two adults or an adult and a child (under 16).